 This is a day significant in the historic annals of Seventh-day Adventists.
 It was signalized by no flourish of trumpets or martial parade, ushered in with no loud acclamations, and it passed away without any public demonstrations.
-It witnessed what is to a casual observer only a spectacle of
+It witnessed what is to a casual observer only a spectacle of daily occurrence.

 There were parting salutations and good-by blessings.
 But to some there was more.
 How much more, who can tell?
-Among the throng, towering above the rest, stood a noble harvester going forth into the white fields of the Master, from home and friends, from familiar scenes, to labor in the cause into the white fields of the Master, from home and friends, from familiar scenes, to labor in the cause he had served long and faithfully in this western world, away to far-off Switzerland.
+Among the throng, towering above the rest, stood a noble harvester going forth into the white fields of the Master, from home and friends, from familiar scenes, to labor in the cause he had served long and faithfully in this western world, away to far-off Switzerland.
 This was our dear brother, J. N. Andrews, accompanied by his son and daughter, and gathered about him to bid a last fond adieu were his friends.
 Well did Sister White express it when she said, "He is going as a missionary for God, a pilgrim and a stranger in a strange land."
 Heavy indeed must have been the burden of his soul for the cause of Christ, alike in the land he was leaving and that other land to which he was journeying.
 Yet he was calm and full of noble courage in God, confident of His inspiring support, and completely submissive to His Will.
 He felt that whersoever his feet might stray, into whatever clime he might journey, beneath whatever skies he might linger on sea or on land, he could not drift beyond God's love and care, who is a Father to all His children.
-Our dear brother felt revived not drift beyond God's love and care, who is a Father to all His children.
 Our dear brother felt revived and strengthened spiritually and physically as the hour of his departure drew near when he was to take the outstretched hands and, perhaps for the last time on the shores of time, look into familiar faces so dear to him.
-His farewell words were as confident and hopeful as ever.
+His farewell words were as confident and hopful as ever.
 But why linger?
 The hour had come, the noble vessel plumed itself for its ocean flight, the signal was given, and hurrying feet bespoke the parting moments.
 Calm and collected, with tenderest words of comfort and condolence, he blessed the friends he left behind.-M. Wood, in "The True Missionary," October, 1874.